Texting Traps to Avoid: 15 Mistakes That Kill Attraction Fast

 How to Be a Texting Pro

-Be Playful: Add humor and light flirtation to keep things fun.
+• Be playful: Add humor and light teasing.

 Texting isn’t rocket science, but it can make or break attraction.
-Avoid these common pitfalls, and you’ll keep the spark alive while building a connection that feels effortless and engaging.
+Avoid these 15 mistakes, and you’ll keep the spark alive while building a connection that feels fun, natural, and exciting.

-So, next time you’re drafting a text, ask yourself: Does this add to the conversation, or am I falling into a texting trap?
-With the right balance of wit, curiosity, and restraint, you’ll leave them not just replying—but eagerly awaiting your next message.
+Before you hit send, ask yourself: Does this add to the conversation, or am I falling into a texting trap?
+With the right balance of curiosity, confidence, and restraint, you’ll leave her not just replying—but eager for your next message.